 Articles on WhichSchoolAdvisor.com frequently state that there is no 'good' and 'bad', but only 'right' for a specific child.
 This is in large part correct, and why reading a report, understanding its context, and filtering the information provided is required to be able to appreciate why an Outstanding school may not be right for your child, while one deemed Satisfactory may be.

 That said, there are objective standards that all schools should aspire to.
 Some may be regulated requirements, others will be part of the school's own mission statement.
-A good school inspection will therefore not only provide parents with an understanding of its character and strengths, but ultimately the information the school itself needs in order to realize its own aspirations and goals.
+A good school inspection will therefore not only provide parents with an understanding of its character and strengths, but ultimately the information the school itself needs in order to realise its own aspirations and goals.

 Michael Embley, the former principal of Nord Anglia School which opened in September 2014, graduated first in his class from the University of Leeds.
 He has led some of the most prestigious and successful international schools across the globe.
 He has worked in the UK, Taiwan, Venezuela, Norway and mainland China.
 In addition he has also worked with governments, assisting them in curriculum design and implementation.
 A clear focus on the whole student, from academic achievement to sporting and musical success and, vitally, the health and social wellbeing of every student, have been hallmarks of the schools he has led.
 As a father of five he is always aware that student really means “someone’s child” and it is perhaps this fact, above all, that informs his approach to school leadership.
 He has a keen interest in music and is a world-class swordsman… but rarely finds the need to use this talent with his students!